coreinfrastructure/best-practices-badge/doc/background.md

 Many major GNU/Linux distributions also include some additional certification systems to check a Linux kernel.
-That said, [Greg Kroah-Hartman](https://www.youtube.com/watch?feature=player_detailpage&v=L2SED6sewRw#t=867s) notes that it is very difficult to create true test suites for a kernel, so the Linux kernel strongly depends on community testing.
+That said, [Greg Kroah-Hartman](https://www.youtube.com/watch?feature=player_detailpage&v=L2SED6sewRw#t=867s) notes that it is difficult to create true test suites for a kernel, so the Linux kernel strongly depends on community testing.

 A variety of static analysis tools are used to analyze the Linux kernel.